 Baked Stuffed Chickens

-Bahárát is an Arab seasoning mix containing anywhere from three to nine spices (the most popular versions have seven).
-Fatima Abbas, who gave us this recipe, says that any seven-spice baharat will work here.
+This recipe contains Baharat, an Arab seasoning mix containing anywhere from three to nine spices (the most popular versions have seven).